Central Amazon Conservation Complex

 (x)

 The Anavilhanas Archipelago, one of the largest river archipelagos in the world, is constantly evolving and is home to the largest diversity of electric fish on the planet.
 This array is unique in the world, and a circulation range and an adaptation rate comparable to those of cichlids in the African Rift Valley, have been identified in the site.
-The site protects a wide variety of freshwater flora and fauna, including rare and endangered species such as the giant otter (Pteronura brasiliensis), Amazonian manatee (Trichechus inunguis) and the black caiman (Melanosuchus niger).
-Other iconic species include the yellow caiman (Caiman crocodilus), the “pirarucu” (Arapaima gigas), the largest freshwater fish in South America, and two species of river dolphins (Inia geoffrensis and Sotalia fluviatilis) (World Heritage Committee, 2015; IUCN Consultation, 2014; IUCN Red List, 2017).
+The site protects a wide variety of freshwater flora and fauna, including species such as the endangered giant otter (Pteronura brasiliensis), the vulnerable Amazonian manatee (Trichechus inunguis) and the black caiman (Melanosuchus niger).
+Other iconic species include the yellow caiman (Caiman crocodilus), the “pirarucu” (Arapaima gigas), the largest freshwater fish in South America, and two species of river dolphins (Inia geoffrensis and Sotalia fluviatilis) (World Heritage Committee, 2015; IUCN Consultation, 2014; IUCN Red List, 2020).
 The Anavilhanas Archipelago and the Mamirauá Sustainable Development Reserve also host the largest diversity of electric fish on the planet.
 The gymnotids (85 species) are remarkably diverse at the Mamirauá Reserve, where several new species have been described during the last two decades (Albert and Crampton, 2001; Crampton et al., 2004; Crampton et al., 2005).

 Assessment information